davidgasquez/arbitrum-data-portal/README.md

 # ⛓️ Arbitrum Data Portal

 Open Data Platform for Arbitrum.
-This goal with this portal is to improve data access and empower data scientists to conduct research that drives the community forward.
+The goal with this portal is to improve data access and empower data scientists to conduct research that drives the community forward.

 ## 🛠️ Contributing